Murder of Rie Isogai: Judgment

 On 18 March 2009, the district court found the defendants guilty of all the charges.
 It sentenced Kanda and Hori to death.
 Judge Hiroko Kondō determined in the ruling that Kanda had played a leading role in the murder.
 She said that their motives for the crime left no room for leniency and that capital punishment was the only option, even after considering that there was only one victim, because their criminal acts were extremely merciless and heinous and deemed to be a serious threat to society.
 Kawagishi received a life sentence because the court judged that he had provided the police with useful information that led to the arrest of Kanda and Hori.

 Major national newspapers published editorials in support of Kondō's unorthodox judgment on the premise that capital punishment should be retained.
 The Asahi Shimbun and the Mainichi Shimbun claimed in their editorials that most people would be supportive of this judgment.
 The Nikkei commented that the judgment was reasonable.
 The Sankei Shimbun aggressively evaluated the judgment as "a natural and down-to-earth judgment of great significance".
 The Tokyo Shimbun expressed the view that capital punishment was inevitable when they thought how brutal the murder was and what the victim's family felt of it.
 They also noted, however, that it would be difficult for citizen judges to determine whether the death penalty would be appropriate in this kind of case under the lay judge system, which was started in May 2009.
 Hiroshi Itakura, a criminal law scholar at Nihon University said that this decision could be a new criterion for capital punishment under the lay judge system.

 Four hours after he received the death penalty, Hori told journalists that he felt the words "capital punishment" were "heavy", though he had been prepared for it.
 Kawagishi said, "I'm glad my surrender was counted and I didn't get a death sentence."

-The victim's mother and the victim's boyfriend expressed their disappointment at the judgment which spared Kawagishi's life.
+The victim's parents and partner expressed their disappointment at the judgment which spared Kawagishi's life.